 Our small wind test bed has been used for inverter testing, innovative blade designs, and testing leading to certification.

 The Institute is located in North Cape, Prince Edward Island, close to the village of Tignish.
 The Institute has a 300° exposure to the ocean, providing a high average wind speed with low turbulence intensity, as well as a harsh marine, highly corrosive environment.
 Our 35 acres are used for testing turbine parts such as blade designs and inverters, small wind turbine testing, and demonstrating technologies such as Lidar on our small wind turbines before deployment on larger technologies.
 The nearby villages of Tignish and Alberton offer a variety of accommodations and restaurants within 30 km of our site.

 The Institute’s 10 MW Wind R&D Park has five DeWind D9.2 2MW wind turbines that feature a synchronous generator coupled to the variable speed rotor through the hydraulic Voith WinDrive.
 With dependable operation in a harsh coastal environment and cold weather, these turbines have an annual capacity factor above 45%.
 The 93 m diameter enables the rated 2 MW to be reached at around 10 m/s and provide stable power up to 25 m/s.
 Their cut-in wind speed of 4 m/s and wide temperature operating range allows the Institute to provide low cost electricity to the local utility.

-WEICan expects the battery system to be a source of valuable operational data both for our own use and for broader research use.
+WEICan's battery system is a source of valuable operational data both for our own use and for broader research use.
 The Institute is partnering with academia, utilities, and government to ensure that our research provides the necessary information to promote the use of energy storage systems to improve grid reliability.
 We are in discussions with Canadian and US research groups to implement control algorithms on the battery and thus provide real-world performance data to researchers.